ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 {: #scalable-webapp-kubernetes-custom_domain}
 {: step}

 This section requires you to own a custom domain.
-You will need to create a `CNAME` subdomain record pointing to the IBM <ingress-sub-domain> for the cluster.
+You will need to create a `CNAME` subdomain record pointing to the IBM &lt;ingress-sub-domain&gt; for the cluster.
 If your domain is `example.com` then the subdomain will be `kubenodeapp.example.com` or something like `abckubeapp.example.com`

 ### with HTTP
 {: #scalable-webapp-kubernetes-15}